123fangyang/ArSen-20/README.md

 ## DownLoad
 You can download the dataset from [here](https://github.com/123fangyang/ArSen-20/tree/main/data).
++ ArSen-20_publish.csv - Contains all features except those marked with ❌ above.
++ ArSen-20_id_only.csv - Contains only tweets and their author's id.

+You can get the source code of our request for tweet data to the Twitter API from here.
++ Twitter_API_Request.py - A Python script for accessing the Twitter API to collect data.
++ Data_Processing.py - A Python script for converting tweets json data to csv format.
++ Tweets_Preprocessing.py - A Python script for pre-processing tweets data.

 ## Citation
 If you use this dataset in your research, please cite the following paper:

+## contact
+If you have any questions or comments about the dataset, please contact Yang Fang (20211209024@chnu.edu.cn).

+Potential cooperation in related fields is also welcome. :)